Sky-Sail/helm-charts/README.md

 Each chart in this repository has its own README with detailed documentation.
 Browse the chart directories to find specific information about each chart.

+## Security Best Practices

+All charts in this repository follow security best practices by default:

+- **Non-root user**: Containers run as non-root users by default
+- **Read-only filesystem**: Filesystems are mounted as read-only where possible
+- **Pod Security Context**: Full pod security context is configured with appropriate security settings
+- **Resource limits**: CPU and memory limits are defined to prevent resource exhaustion
+- **Network policies**: Network policies can be enabled for additional network isolation

+These security settings are enabled by default but can be customized in each chart's `values.yaml` file if needed for specific use cases.

 ## Usage

 ### Add this repository